gogetdata/ggd-recipes/design.md

 build will be `grch37` or `mm10` (must be lower-case) and recipe will be `$build-$name`, .e.g.
 `hg19-clinvar`

+The recipe must specify the $species and $build under extra/genome-build and extra/species respectively.
+A fasta and genome-file must be present for those.

 ## Chromosome Naming

 For each genome build, there will be a required .genome file in this repo that lists